Steve Mears: NHL Network

 In 2012, Mears made his NHL Network debut when he provided coverage of the 2012 NHL Stanley Cup Playoffs and Stanley Cup Finals.
 Mears officially joined the NHL Network team in February 2013 as the co-host of NHL Now.
 During the hockey season, Mears hosted NHL Now! from 4:00–6:00 PM EST Monday-Friday on the NHL Network alongside E.J.
 Hradek and Michelle McMahon.
 Aside from NHL Now, Mears also anchored video segments for NHL.com and called play-by-play for the IIHF World Junior Championships.

 Pittsburgh Penguins

 On May 16, 2017, Mears was named the play-by-play television announcer for broadcasts on AT&T SportsNet for Pittsburgh Penguins games, replacing Paul Steigerwald.
 On September 1, 2023, following its acquisition of AT&T SportsNet Pittsburgh, Fenway Sports Group announced that Mears would not return to the TV booth.
 Fenway then hired the team's play-by-play radio announcer, Josh Getzoff, to replace Mears on the TV broadcasts, while he in turn was then selected by the team to replace Getzoff on radio.

 3ICE

 Starting with the inaugural 2022 summer season, Mears was the play-by-play announcer for 3ICE on CBS Sports.

 Columbus Blue Jackets

 Mears was announced as the Columbus Blue Jackets television play-by-play announcer on July 2, 2024.
-He will work with color commentator Jody Shelley on Blue Jackets games being broadcast via Bally Sports Ohio.
+He will work with color commentator Jody Shelley on Blue Jackets games being broadcast via Bally Sports Ohio (Now FanDuel Sports Network).